packsportsanalytics/NC-State-Nova-Data-Viz-Challenge-2021/README.md

 # NC State Villanova Data Viz Challenge 2021

-## Major Thanks
+## Gratitude

 We want to give a big thanks to everyone who helped us out with this:

-Carleen Markey for helping us find the data
+Carlie Markey for helping us find the data
 SportLogiq for Providing the Data
 The PWHPA (Professional Women's Hockey Players Association) and Jayna Hefford for allowing this data to be available

 ## Variable Meanings